flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPad/throttle-calibration.md

 ![EFB-Calibration-Page](../../assets/flypad/throttle-calibration/efb-calibration-page-reset.png "EFB-Calibration-Page"){loading=lazy}

-After click the Reset button you can also click the Apply button so the default settings are send to the aircraft.
+After clicking the Reset button you can also click the Apply button so the default settings are send to the aircraft.

 ### Detents Overlap